A practical guide to building an effective Zendesk workflow

 From manual rules to an intelligent Zendesk workflow

-Ready to see what your Zendesk workflow could look like with AI?
+Ready to see how your Zendesk workflow can be enhanced with AI?
 Sign up for a free eesel AI trial and you can simulate an AI agent on your own historical tickets in under 5 minutes.

 Frequently asked questions